Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

-This chapter provides an overview of how social scientists can make use of one of the most exciting advances in big data---text analysis.
-Vast amounts of data that are stored in documents can now be analyzed and searched so that different types of information can be retrieved.
+This chapter provides an overview of how social scientists can make use of text data.
+Vast amounts of text data can now be analyzed and searched so that different types of information can be retrieved.
 Documents (and the underlying activities of the entities that generated the documents) can be categorized into topics or fields as well as